pypa/hatch/docs/plugins/about.md

 ### Hatch

-These must be manually installed in the same environment as Hatch itself.
+These must be installed in the same environment as Hatch itself.

 - [Environment](environment/reference.md)
 - [Environment collector](environment-collector/reference.md)